BCDevOps/platform-services/security/aporeto/docs/QuickStart.md

 **🤓 ProTip**

 * 🚫 It is **strongly advised** to create robust and meaninful access policies that match specific requirements of each application.
 The sample policies are provided for guidance only and should NOT be assumed to be the best practices recommended for all applications.
+Refer to [Custom Policy Development Guide](./CustomPolicy.md) for step-by-step instructions for developing custom network security policies for an application.

 ## Usage

-Check to see if you have any existing NSP.
-The best and most simple way to view your existing NSP is to use the `oc` command line interface.
+Check to see if you have any existing NSPs.
+The best and most simple way to view your existing NSPs is to use the `oc` command line interface.
 Run the following command to see installed policy:

 ```console
 oc get networksecuritypolicy